Murdochs warn UK a delay to Sky-Fox deal could hit wider inward investment

-LONDON (Reuters) - James and Lachlan Murdoch warned the British government on Wednesday a delay to their planned acquisition of pay-TV group Sky (SKYB.L) could sour the broader climate for foreign investment in the country after Brexit.
+LONDON, July 19 (Reuters) - James and Lachlan Murdoch warned the British government on Wednesday a delay to their planned acquisition of pay-TV group Sky could sour the broader climate for foreign investment in the country after Brexit.

 Bradley said she was minded to refer the deal for a lengthy investigation, but has not yet announced her final decision.